Mathanraj-d12/100-days-of-code/README.md

 Survive by dodging red blocks with your mouse.
 Fast reflex game made in HTML, CSS, and JS.

-# Clap & Shout Game 🎤⚡
+# Day 94 Clap & Shout Game 🎤⚡
 Clap or shout to make the ball jump and dodge spikes!
 A sound-reactive crazy game built with HTML, CSS, and JS.

+# Day 94 - Pong Game 🏓
+A simple Pong game where you control the left paddle with UP/DOWN keys and play against AI.